jquery/jquery-wp-content/README.md

     sudo chmod -R g+w wordpress
     ```

-1. Go to `http://local.jquery.com` and walk through the standard WordPress installation. `web-base-template` includes a special install script that will initialize the entire network.
+1. Go to `http://local.jquery.com` and walk through the standard WordPress installation. `jquery-wp-content` includes a special install script that will initialize the entire network.

 1. Be sure to have node >= 0.8 installed on your system.
 Some sites, such as download.jqueryui.com, require that version or greater.